ucsd-cse12-w17/ucsd-cse12-w17.github.io/pa4-draft/index.md

 You will use these measurements to figure out which mystery method matches the implementations above, and generate three graphs to justify your answers.

-### Creating Graphs from the data

-A short guide on how to create line charts can be found [here](https://docs.google.com/document/d/1vwckO76TrBT8B5E4xQ2-v2OXncLa6SQWuaQkNZaCPB0/edit?usp=sharing).
-You're free to do this any way you like, as long as you have a meaningful graph to compare different implementation's runtimes.

 ### Deliverables for Measurements